tsuf239/finetune-experiment/README.md

 # finetune-experiment
-just a wired coding style to see if a fine tuned model can pick-up
+just a weird coding style to see if a fine tuned model can pick-up